pebgroup/taxonomy_matcher/BIEN_taxonomy/BIEN_common_format_documentation.md

 * assign "no" to *input$usable* (aiming at hybrid-species hybrids)

-## Cleaning up and saving output
+## Cleaning and saving output

-Remove all lines marked as unsuable.
+Remove all lines marked as unusable.

 The final data frame is saved as RDS object.